Peer Assisted Learning Support (PALS) Team

 How to Apply

-Applications for NSCC Peer Assisted Learning Program 2022-23.
+Applications for NSCC Peer Assisted Learning Program 2023-2024.
 Resume is required when applying online.
-We will confirm your application by email, indicating that we have received it.
 If you’re invited to an interview, an NSCC representative will email you.
 All interviews are online and applicants will need access to the Internet, a computer and audio/microphone capabilities.

 Deadline for Applications

 Funding for the PALS program has not been confirmed for 2023-2024.
 Operation of the PALS program in 2023-2024 is contingent on funding approvals.